Marcelo Flores: Tigres UANL

-On 10 September 2023, Mexican club UANL reached an agreement with Arsenal to sign Flores.
+On 10 September 2023, Mexican club Tigres UANL reached an agreement with Arsenal to sign Flores.
 Seven days later, Flores made his debut with the club in a 2–0 away victory against Atlas.
 On 20 April 2024, Flores scored a hat-trick, all within 10 minutes, against Necaxa in a 5–2 home victory.

 International career

+Mexico youth and senior

 Flores was eligible to play for either Canada, England or Mexico.
 He was first called up to the England under-16 side in 2019, but decided to join up with the Mexico under-16 team that same year, playing every game at the Montaigu Tournament.

 In December 2020, Flores accepted a call up to a Canada camp that would take place in January 2021, but later pulled out to remain with Arsenal.
 On 18 June 2021, Flores was named to Canada's provisional 60-man squad for the 2021 CONCACAF Gold Cup.

 In September 2021, Flores featured for Mexico's under-20 side in a double-header against Spain.
 In November, Flores was called up by Luis Ernesto Pérez to participate at the 2021 Revelations Cup, scoring two goals in three appearances, where Mexico won the competition.
 Later that month, senior national team manager Gerardo Martino expressed the possibility of calling up Flores for the friendly match against Chile on 8 December.
 On 29 November, Arsenal confirmed that Flores had received his first senior call up.

 Flores eventually made his senior national team debut in a friendly match against Chile, making his debut as an 83rd-minute substitute in the 2–2 draw.
 In May 2022, Flores committed to representing Mexico internationally, as he was still eligible to switch to representing Canada or England, having only participated in friendlies.
-On June 11, he appeared in a 2022–23 CONCACAF Nations League match against Suriname, officially cap tying him to Mexico (however, he is still eligible to file a one-time switch in June 2025 as he meets requirements of no more than 3 caps which were earned before the age of 21).
+On 11 June, he appeared in a 2022–23 CONCACAF Nations League match against Suriname.
+However, he was still eligible to file a one-time switch in June 2025 as he met the requirement of no more than 3 caps which were earned before the age of 21.

+In 2024, he was named to Mexico's final 26-man squad for the 2024 Copa América.
+However, then Mexico manager Jaime Lozano did not give Flores any playing minutes which would have cap-tied him permanently.